Cityopt/cityopt/trunk/misc/csv-formats.md

 parsed as a Python expression.
-The two time series types require a list of times and data values from a separate file.  `TimeSeries/step` is a zero-order hold, i.e., a value given for some point in time remains constant until the next given time, when it is replaced by a new value.  `TimeSeries/linear` is continuous, interpolating linearly between the given times.
+The two time series types require a list of times and data values from a separate file.  `TimeSeries/step` is a zero-order hold, i.e., a value given for some point in time remains in effect until the next given time, at which it is replaced by a new value.  `TimeSeries/linear` is continuous with linear interpolation between the given times.
 For time series **value** is the name of a field in the time series file.
 If not given, it defaults to the qualified name of the item.

 When values are imported, the scenario and external parameter set names must be specified in the user interface as they are not named in